NeuroCompLab-psu/Astromorphic_Self_Repair/README.md

 ### Parameter interpretation and default(optimal) values

 ```
---network-file-load: The path to the uncorrupted weights and theta(adaptive threshold increment)** of the network.
+--network-file-load: The path to the uncorrupted weights and thetas(adaptive threshold increment) of the network.
 A weight mask will be applied to the healthy weight map for generating a faulty weight map, in the script.
 Example: ./uncorrupted_MNIST.wt
 --dataset: Specifying the dataset.
 This argument can only be "MNIST" or "FMNIST".
 --n-neurons: Number of neurons in the output layer of the network.
 Default: 400(MNIST and Fashion MNIST)
 --time: The training time duration for the network per image.
 Default: 100